vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/060/12_yena_vaMsAma.md

 (Wealth) with which we will vanquish in battles those who vaunt  themselves, as we overcome the aims of the stranger.
 Strengthen us because of our pleasing offering, o you who have the  goods of skill.
 Quicken our insights so they find goods.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+Geldner and Renou take vardha as intransitive/reflexive “wachse du,” “renforce toi,” but active forms of várdha- are about as reliably transitive as Vedic verbs get.
 </details>

 <details><summary>+Griffith</summary>